Instruction Manual: Examples & How to Guide

 Identifying your readers also helps in deciding the extent and presentation of the information to cover in the instruction manual.

-For instance, take a look at this user manual with simple directions written in active voice.
+For example, take a look at this instruction manual with simple directions written in active voice.

 Image Source: Instrktiv